-To use the calculator, enter a non-zero integer for the modulus, and integers a and b below.
-Then press one of the operation buttons to get the result.
+To use the calculator, enter a non-zero integer for the modulus m, and integers a and b below.
+Then press one of the operation buttons.
+The answer is displayed next to Result.

-- 1 / a (the multiplicative inverse of a) exists if and only if the greatest common divisor of a and the modulus is 1.
+- 1 / a (the multiplicative inverse of a) exists if and only if the greatest common divisor of a and m is 1.
+See Greatest Common Divisor.

-- If r is a square root of a, so is m - r (where m is the modulus).
+- If r is a square root of a, so is m - r.
 For example, since 3 is a square root of 9 modulo 17, the other square root of 9 is 14 (= 17 - 3).
 After calculating a square root, click +/- Result to get the other root.

 Copyright 2009 by Paul Trow